Things to Do in Linz: A Brutally Honest Guide to Austria’s Underrated Tech City

 The Lentos Kunstmuseum

-2 tips for hotels in Linz
+Two tips for the best hotels in Linz

 Both of these hotels have parking for guests (paid separately).